disruptiveplanets/AIME/code/thresholds/fe/readme.md

 ## June 3

 I killed the process and switched to 99 m.
 It was taking too long.
-(2 hours per task)
+(2 hours per task).
+I'm running all scans now.